allegro/blog/_posts/2022-10-21-lazy-loading-with-mbox.md

 entirely on the server side.
 We can change it without modifying the native code in the applications.

 > What is **MBox**?
-It is our library for **Server Driven UI (SDUI)**, which we use in Allegro to create and release mobile screens faster on both platforms (iOS and Android).
+It is our **Server Driven UI (SDUI)** solution, which we use in Allegro to create and release mobile screens faster on both platforms (iOS and Android).
 It is a collection of building blocks that let us develop views and actions that link MBox screens with other parts of the application or introduce some interaction on a screen.
 If you want to learn more about MBox, you can read its introduction on our blog: [MBox: server-driven UI for mobile apps](https://blog.allegro.tech/2022/08/mbox-server-driven-ui-for-mobile-apps.html).

 Implementation of lazy loading at the Allegro homepage also had to be done on the server side.
-After discussing the problem and potential solution, it turned out that all the **MBox** building blocks and actions we needed were already there on the mobile side and MBox DSL.
+After discussing the problem and potential solution, it turned out that all the **MBox** building blocks and actions we needed were already there.

 We used the **Spinner** component, which shows the native spinner view in the applications, and **replaceComponent** action, which can fetch the next portion of the mobile screen and display it in place of some other component.
 The homepage endpoint had already supported pagination.